AnywhereSoftware/B4X_Forum_Resources/B4X/Libraries/[XUI] AS ScrollingChips based on xCustomListView - Display your Hashtags or Categories/readme.md

 - **2.11**

 - BugFix - The chips are now resized when you call RefreshChips, if you change text etc.

+- **2.12**

+- New - ShowRemoveIcon added to ASScrollingChips\_ChipProperties type
+- New - xFont and Icon added to ASScrollingChips\_RemoveIconProperties type
+- New - GetChipProperties2 Get the chip props via the tag value of the item
+- New - RemoveChipClicked Event - if the event is used, automatic deletion is deactivated

 **Github:** [github.com/StolteX/AS\_ScrollingChips](https://github.com/StolteX/AS_ScrollingChips)